 Season 8, Episode 5, ‘Vow of Silence‘: Larry confronts poor parking and a buffet-line “chat-and-cut”

 Oh, the ‘chat-and-cut,’ one of my most hated bitch-moves and it happens constantly here in Singapore.
-Saying that people here are a tad impatient is somewhat of an understatement and there are multiple tactics for cutting queues, the chat-and-cut being numero uno.
+Saying that people here are a tad impatient doesn’t come close to describing them and there are multiple tactics for cutting queues, the chat-and-cut being numero uno.
 The obvious one is just to walk straight to the front and, if called out by someone waiting, say something to the extent of “oh, sorry, I didn’t realise you were waiting.”
 As part of another technique to avoid lining up at the supermarket, someone will walk past the line and take a random item straight to the register to ask for a price check.
 When told the price, they’ll then unload their basket and try to pay for everything.
 Others will just tell you that they are only getting a couple of things so it’s fine if they go first.
 This type of self-centredness and tireless need to win really gets on my tits, but I haven’t encountered it lately.
 The last time was at an enormous wedding a couple of months ago with hundreds of guests and a massive buffet.
 A woman walked straight to the front, said that her husband had already got his food but just wanted a bowl of rice, then went on to fill up several plates of food and smirked on her way back to her table.
 I turned around and “accidentally” gave her a bit of a bump, knocking the contents of one of her plates all over her dress.
 She wanted to get mad, but she also knew I was onto her.

 As I said at the beginning, there were other episodes that I could’ve included in this list, but some were quite petty and most people could probably relate to them so I didn’t bother.
 Also, these similarities came just from reading the episode synopsises, but if I rewatched them all again, I could probably find many more parallels still.
 Anyway, the ninth season of Curb Your Enthusiasm has just began so that, coupled with my painful affinity with Larry David, could result in a sequel to this post.